Posted on March 4, 2014 by Lety Laurel

 The researchers conducted three studies, one of which had ovulating and non-ovulating women play the “dictator game.”
 In this popular economic experiment, a person is given a fixed amount of money that she can choose to share with another person.

 “We found that ovulating women were much less willing to share when the other person was another woman.
-They became meaner to other women,” said Kristina Durante , assistant professor of marketing in the UTSA College of Business and lead author of the study.
+They became meaner to other women,” said Kristina Durante, assistant professor of marketing at the UTSA College of Business and lead author of the study.

 Whereas non-ovulating women shared about 50 percent of the money with another woman, ovulating women shared only half as much, keeping the rest of the cash for themselves.